György Frunda: 2007–2008 candidatures and new Senate term

 Frunda ran on the UDMR list for the European Parliament election of November 2007.
 The election was marked by László Tőkés' decision to run as an independent, which caused the UDMR to express its disappointment.
 Upon announcing his own candidature in September, György Frunda indicated that having two contenders from the Hungarian minority could result in the community not being at all represented in Brussels, and argued that Tőkés would have done best to withdraw from the race.
 Frunda eventually won the MEP seat but, on December 1, 2007, announced that he was giving it up in favor of party colleague Iuliu Winkler, explaining that he was being instead considered for the presidency of the PACE Judicial Committee.
 He stated: "I have decided it was more important for me and for the Hungarian community in Romania and, not least, for Romania, if I were to take up [the PACE] office."
 Frunda was subsequently involved in discussions about prison reform, speaking in favor of judicial methods to tackle the widespread inmate overcrowding, and supporting a more generalized use of parole.

 Frunda again won a Senate seat after running in the November 2008 election, the first such suffrage to result in mixed member proportional representation at a newly established electoral college level.
 In Mureș County, the three main UDMR contenders for the electoral college seats were himself, Béla Markó, and László Borbély.
 In October, before Social Democratic leader Mircea Geoană was elected Senate Chairman, Béla Markó had announced that he favored Frunda for that office, were UDMR in a position to nominate a candidate.

 Frunda's new term in the Senate was touched by controversy.
-Shortly after he returned to his seat, his new statement of financial interests revealed that he is by far the richest parliamentarian in Mureş.
+Shortly after he returned to his seat, his new statement of financial interests revealed that he is by far the richest parliamentarian in Mureș.
 In June 2009, a Parliament administrative report showed that his office had cost the public 103,197 new lei in state-funded expenses (the costliest mandate).